Outdoor Stage Lineup Announced for Tri-C JazzFest

 - Herb Wilborn Jr. Band: This six-piece contemporary/smooth jazz group conjures comparisons to artists such as Dave Koz, David Sanborn and Najee.

 - The Dr. Dave Thomas Project: Dave Thomas is a talented piano and organ player.
 A native of Youngstown, Ohio, Thomas was an original member of the R&B group Sweet Thunder.
 He has performed with artists including the late James Cleveland, Dizzy Gillespie and Albert Ayler.

 - Sammy DeLeon y su Orquesta: Percussionist Sammy DeLeon — recipient of the 2016 Cleveland Jazz Legends Award — has performed with some of the world's greatest Latin musicians and always rocks the stage.

-Other free outdoor activities at the festival include the U.S. Bank Kids Club; cooking demonstrations; food trucks and vendors; games; the Chemical Bank Jazz Talk Tent with artist interviews; and a Saturday morning yoga session.
+Other free outdoor activities at the festival include the U.S. Bank Kids Club; Jazz Kitchen with cooking demonstrations and artist interviews; food trucks and vendors; strolling musicians and street performers; games; and shopping.

 JazzFest also features nine ticketed concerts at Music Hall at Public Auditorium and in Playhouse Square's historic theaters.
 Headliners include Anthony Hamilton, Brian Culbertson, Eddie Palmieri, John Clayton with special guest John Pizzarelli and more.